 The raw material comes from the rice fields around Valencia.
-And of course, Villajoyosa’s fishing fleet supplies another key ingredient for a great rice dish – wonderful fresh seafood.
+And the fishing fleet in our town, Villajoyosa near Alicante, supplies another key ingredient for a great rice dish – wonderful fresh seafood.
 Jump down to the end of this post to find my restaurant recommendations.

-You’ll often see paella called arroz (simply ‘rice’) on local menus.
+You’ll often see paella called arroz (simply ‘rice’) on menus on the Costa Blanca.
 That’s because for many Spanish people, paella means a specific dish from Valencia – the paella valenciana.
-But there’s actually a whole range of rice dishes to choose from, not just paella.
+But there’s actually a whole range of delicious rice dishes (arroces) to choose from, not just the classic paella.
+Read on…

-A paella marinera or paella de marisco will contain plenty of seafood, a valenciana will also contain chicken.
+A paella marinera or paella de marisco will contain plenty of seafood.

 A paella mixta (the clue is in the name) will have a mixture of fish, seafood, chicken and maybe peppers or beans.
 Definitely not chorizo (spicy sausage) though; Brit celebrity chef Jamie Oliver almost caused an international incident when his recipe included it.
 Proper paella fans were horrified!